Airport / Hotel / Airport pick up & drop by private car or van. It is depend of the group.

 If do any tour and sightseeing and other activities etc.

 Main Holdall / Rucksack – This main pack would be carried by the porter.
 You’ll probably not see the sack during the day, but it will arrive at your lodge / campsite.
 A rain cover for the sack might be useful.
 A zipped hold-all is probably more convenient than a rucksack: your porter won’t use the rucksack straps (he’ll probably tie your sack to another to make up his load), and a hold-all with a full-length zip makes things more accessible than a rucksack.
-This is normally the bag that has travelled to Nepal in the hold of the aircraft
+This is normally the bag that has Travel to Nepal in the hold of the aircraft

 Day pack – This is the sack you’ll be carrying yourself.
 A 20 / 30 litre pack is sufficient. this is to carry your important personal stuff and small equipment for the day, water, fleece / waterproof jacket, gloves, hat, First Aid kit etc: again a rain cover would be useful.
 This is normally the bag that’s been Cabin Luggage on the flight